Using song layouts

 - The Master Volume includes a slider to control the output volume of all BandHelper's audio.
 If you enlarge this layout item, or scroll within it, you will see additional sliders to control the separate volumes for recordings, videos, tempos and starting pitches.
 You can orient the sliders horizontally or vertically depending on how you size this layout item.

-Your layouts are synced across all your devices, but only the layouts matching the device screen size and orientation will appear when viewing a set list.
+The layouts in your account are synced across all the devices in your account, but only the layouts assigned to you and matching your device orientation and type (if scalable) or screen size (if not scalable) will appear when viewing a set list.

-- Go to the Repertoire > Layouts > [layout name] > Edit Details page and click Copy for This Device.
+If you have a non-scalable layout and want to create a version of it for a different screen size, you can go to Repertoire > Layouts > [layout name] > Edit Details on the target device and click Copy for This Device.
 This will make a new copy of the layout sized for this device's screen.
-You can then click the other edit options, like Edit Buttons and Fields, to resize or move the layout items to fill the screen.
-This is best if you want to make full use of each device's screen.
+You can then click the other edit options, like Edit Buttons and Fields, to resize or move the layout items to fill the new screen size.

-You can share layouts with users in other accounts by going to Repertoire > Layouts > [layout name] > Edit Details and clicking the Export button.
+If you want to share layouts with users in other accounts, you can go to Repertoire > Layouts > [layout name] > Edit Details and click the Export button.
 The recipient can then import the file by going to Repertoire > Layouts and clicking the import button.